Just like humans, most dogs can benefit from regular therapeutic massage. Benefits include:

 3. Schedule an assessment

-Massage sessions take place in your home or at our massage studio in Eugene.
+Massage sessions take place in your home or our studio.
 For in home visits a clean, quiet place away from other pets, and children is required.
-At this time we are following CDC guidelines and masks must be worn for in home visits or if you stay in the studio during your dog's massage session.
-Sessions take 45 minutes to 1 hour and include session notes and recommendations.
+Masks are optional, please let me know if you would like me to wear one during our session.
+Sessions take 45 minutes to 1 hour and include notes and recommendations.

-Cost is $65 per session for home visits, $50 at our massage studio in Eugene, or $50 per session as an add on while boarding.
+Cost is $65 per session for home visits, $50 for studio sessions, or $40 per session as an add on while boarding.
 Discount for a second dog during the same visit.
+If you have a health insurance plan for your dog, please check with them to make sure massage is covered.

 Jennifer Slater is a Certified Small Animal Massage Therapist.
-She received her training at the Northwest School of Animal Massage.
+She received her training at the Northwest School of Animal Ma